thabomph/remember-csc/README.md

 ##### Depth First Search (DFS)

-* Involves traversing from the root node going down from left to right, deep into the graph from until hitting each leaf, then moving back up and down to the next branch
+* Involves traversing from the root node going down from left to right, deep into the graph until hitting each leaf, then moving back up and down to the next branch
 * Requires tracking all visited nodes in order to avoid an infinite loop where the graph is cyclical
 * This has a runtime of $O(n)$